 I have been truly humbled in my career, by working with and for amazing sales leaders.
-Even today in my sales consulting firm, Sales Result inc., I am constantly amazed at how these amazing individuals, men and women, exhibit these behaviors and assets.
-I have not included in this blog assets like honesty, values, proven skills, trust, leadership and communication.
-I will leave these for another time.
+Even today in my sales consulting firm, I am constantly amazed at how these amazing individuals exhibit these behaviors and assets.
+I have not included in this blog assets like honesty, values, proven skills, trust, leadership and communication — I will leave these for another time.

-Connection: Great sales leaders are connected.
-There are connected with their teams, customers, key deal stakeholders, cross functional teams and yes, their executive partners.
-They know the people, understand their goals of their direct reports, they constantly coach, they set examples for others.
-They know their top deals, top customers, how they are going to make the number.
-How do you gain respect and move forward without this?
-Most importantly, the know and understand what it takes to move forward and get to the next level.
+- Connection: Great sales leaders are connected: connected with their teams, customers, key deal stakeholders, cross functional teams and their executive partners.
+They know the people, understand the goals of their direct reports, constantly coach and set examples for others.
+They know their top deals, top customers and how they are going to make the number.
+Most importantly, they know and understand what it takes to move forward and get to the next level.

-Clear transparency on reports, dashboards, funnels and key activities is a critical to any organization.
-You cannot have honest internal discussions, effective coaching sessions, or get to the next level unless everyone from the board to individual is looking at the same data and insights.
+Clear transparency on reports, dashboards, funnels and key activities is critical to any organization.
+You cannot have honest internal discussions, effective coaching sessions, or get to the next level unless everyone from the board to the individual level is looking at the same data and insights.

-Contagious Passion : These people know what it takes to WIN.
+- Contagious Passion : These people know what it takes to WIN.
 They also know and understand they cannot do it all by themselves.
 They need to rally the team, constantly push the organization forward and to become better.
 People cannot be thought of as just a number or just a deal; new initiatives take passion and commitment to pursue.
-Passion is one thing, contagious passion is what moves an organization from good too GREAT.
-Ask your leader her/his WHY and you will learn a lot.
+Passion is one thing, contagious passion is what moves an organization from good to great.
+Ask your leader her/his "WHY" and you will learn a lot.

-Strategy and Plan: The sales leader needs to set the strategy and plan.
-He/she must be able to effectively communicate, gain buy-in and achieve the goal.
+- Strategic and Plan-Oriented: The sales leader needs to set the strategy and plan.
+They must be able to effectively communicate, gain buy-in and achieve the goal.
 That involves smarts, listening, seeking advice, looking at other successful models and being disruptive.
-A clear indication of buy-in is when each group in his/her organization understands their role, and is dedicated to executing on it.
+A clear indication of buy-in is when each group in the organization understands their role, and is dedicated to executing on it.
 As they say, a pie is made up of 8 pieces.
 Belief in the plan is as important as the plan itself.
-How many times have you heard "Thats his/her plan not mine"?
+How many times have you heard "Thats their plan, not mine"?

-It's all in the Detail: Peeling back the onion, providing coaching through intentional questions, focus on the detail; this applies to enterprise account planning, quarterly reviews internally/externally, your plan, your people, new technology.
+- Detail Oriented: Peeling back the onion, providing coaching through intentional questions, focusing on the detail; this applies to enterprise account planning, quarterly reviews internally/externally, your plan, your people, new technology.
 The more you question, and BTW you don't have to be a jerk about it, the better the team and individuals will be in preparation and execution.
 Preparation is key, understanding is fundamental.

-Accountability: Do you know anyone that is perfect?
+- Accountable: Do you know anyone that is perfect?
 I don't, but I know and respect those who take accountability.
 Publicly blaming others or people below you, at the end of the day, is not what great leadership is about.
 No one will never be great if they do not understand this.
-Enough said...

-Empower others: It's one thing to have a great leader that gets everything done.
-Its another when you have a great sales leader that gets it all done through his people and groups.
+- Empowers Others: It's one thing to have a great leader that gets everything done.
+It's another when you have a great sales leader that gets it all done through his people and groups.
 The constant focus of empowering others always leads to a better organization.
 I once interviewed a CEO who said in no uncertain terms "its one thing for a sales leader to miss the number, but it's totally unacceptable to miss the number and not have a better sales organization."

-Find any CSO, VP of Sales, or any sales leader that has these assets, and you will find an excellent sales organization constantly reinventing themselves, growing and YES making the number.
+Find any CSO, VP of Sales, or any sales leader that has these traits, and you will find an excellent sales organization constantly reinventing themselves, growing, and making the number.